Wflikeit/FallingBlocksGame/README.md

 ## License
-FallingBlocks is an open-source project licensed under the MIT License.
+FallingBlocks is an open-source project licensed under the [MIT License](LICENSE).
+.

 ```shell